-A Real Power Sensor is used to sense the real power being produced by a generator, or flowing through a tie line.
-Woodward Real Power Sensors sense three phase volts, three phase amps, compare each phase's voltage to current relationship, and develop a 4-20 mA output proportional to real power.
+A Real Power Sensor (RPS) is used to sense the real power being produced by a generator or flowing through a tie line.
+Woodward RPS's sense three phase volts, three phase amps, compare each phase's voltage to current relationship, and develop a 4-20 mA output proportional to real power.

-Woodward manufactures two types of Real Power Sensors.
-The first type of RPS is designed to sense power flow in one direction only (0 to +5 A CT current only), and output a proportional 4-20 mA signal.
-This type of RPS was designed for and should be used to sense generator power output.
+Woodward manufactures two types of RPS.
+The first type of RPS is designed to sense power flow in one direction only (0 to +5 A CT current only) and output a proportional 4-20 mA signal.
+This type of RPS was designed for and used to sense generator power output.
 Many different real power sensors of this type exist.
-Some of the optional RPS features include VAR sensing, Load sharing, 0-1 A CT current sensing, and multiple combinations of these.
+Some of the optional RPS features include VAR sensing, load sharing, 0-1 A CT current sensing, and multiple combinations of these.
 Please consult a Woodward certified distributor or a Woodward factory for the recommended RPS for your application.